Employers giving paid leave getting tax credits in new law

 The Treasury Department issued guidelines Monday for the tax credit, which is available to employers for leave paid this year and next.
 The credit was part of the $1.5 trillion package of individual and corporate tax cuts that Republicans in Congress enacted and President Donald Trump signed into law in December.
 It expires in 2020.

 The idea behind the credit was to encourage companies to offer paid time to their employees for family responsibilities, relieving some financial pressure.
-Under the guidelines, employers can get a tax credit equivalent to a percentage of the wages paid to employees while on leave.
+Under the guidelines, employers can get a tax credit equivalent to a percentage of the wages normally paid to employees during any period — up to 12 weeks — that they are on family or medical leave.

+Employers are allowed to take the credit for paid leave to workers who earned $72,000 or less in the previous year, 2017 or 2018.
+To qualify, an employer must have a written policy covering all workers employed for a year or more.
+The policy must provide at least two weeks of annual paid family and medical leave for each full-time qualified employee, and at least a proportionate amount of leave for part-time qualified employees.

+It also must pay at least 50 percent of the employee’s wages during the leave.